 Satellite broadband

-According to Ofcom, 96% of the UK have access to superfast broadband.
+According to Ofcom, 97% of UK homes have access to superfast broadband.
 But what if you’re one of the households that can’t get a decent wired broadband connection?

-According to Ofcom, 96% of the UK have access to superfast broadband.
+According to Ofcom, 97% of UK homes have access to superfast broadband.
 But what if you’re one of the households that can’t get a decent wired broadband connection?

 What is satellite broadband?